 We are one of the best-ranked universities in the UK in terms of 'research power', with 65% of research activity judged to be world leading or internationally excellent.

-We are ranked 41st the Shanghai Jiao Tong annual league table.
-This places us eighth in Europe and fifth in the UK.
+We are ranked 38th in the 2014 Shanghai Jiao Tong league table.
+This places us seventh in Europe and fifth in the UK.

 Furthermore, each year the University attracts more than £250 million of research funding from external sources and we invest a further £96 million of our own funds into research.
 We are among the top three universities for grant funding from the main UK engineering, science and bioscience research councils.
 We offer a range of funding opportunities for PhD applicants, including: